BrennerFerreira/flexi_storage/README.md

 The `CacheStrategy` interface allows you to define how data is stored, retrieved, and managed in memory.
 This is useful for improving performance by avoiding frequent access to the underlying storage.

 While it can significantly improve performance, it is not mandatory to use a cache strategy.
-If no cache strategy is provided, `SimpleStorage` will operate without in-memory caching.
+If no cache strategy is provided, `FlexiStorage` will operate without in-memory caching.

 You can use one of the provided cache strategies or create your own strategy implementation.